smikhalevski/doubter/README.md

 The check-to-param mapping can be found in [Validation errors](#validation-errors) section.

-If you add a custom check, you can provide a `param` to enhance further introspection:
+If you add a custom check, you can provide the [`param`](https://smikhalevski.github.io/doubter/interfaces/CheckOptions.html#param) option to enhance further
+introspection:

 ```ts
 function includes(value: any): d.CheckCallback<any[]> {